 Harold Hartger Trail (.56 mi) - Starting at the parking lot near the outdoor classroom, this trail follows Berwyck Street westward for a short distance before turning North and plunging you into an open dune ecosystem.
 Rolling dunes and intermittent wetlands dominate this landscape.
 Keep an eye out for Juniper, Pitchers Thistle, and Hairy Puccoon along this trail before entering a pine forest near the Lindquist trail.
 Remember to remain on the trail as the dunes are sensitive to erosion from foot traffic.

 Marjorie Hendricks Trail (.48 mi) - A trailhead near the East parking lot gives way to a dunes/barrens ecosystem.
-There are two entrances to this trail, however staying to the right will take you directly to the Grand River where a small beach resides.
-Following the trail markers you will re-enter a forest/barren ecosystem - be careful to stay on the trail here, straying to close to the river could increase erosion along the waters edge.
+There are two entrances to this trail, but staying to the right will take you directly to the Grand River where a small beach resides.
+Following the trail markers you will re-enter a forest/barren ecosystem - be careful to stay on the trail here, as straying to close to the river could increase erosion along the waters edge.
 The trail continues on through an open dune system after a brief stop at another river overlook before winding back into the barrens.
 Stay on the trail and you will be brought back to the trail-head.